 Our predecessor Medical Interpretation Advisory Board (MIAB) data group began working on this in 2005.
 Since 2011, our H&EP Data Subcommittee continued these efforts under the leadership of Kris McCracken from the Manchester Community Health Center.
 Thus, it was no surprise that at the H&EP’s last full Partnership convening in 2016, participants identified REaL data collection as a priority, leading to the creation of the work group that continues work on this issue.

-This last year, our H&EP REaL Data Work Group’s efforts have focused on finalizing the work group’s logic model and reviewing existing resources to inform development of training materials.
+In 2019, our H&EP REaL Data Work Group’s efforts focused on finalizing the work group’s logic model and reviewing existing resources to inform development of training materials.
 Members determined it would be helpful to compile and/or create materials around the following three topics:

 - The importance of REaL data collection and use;